 For this procedure, a thin, flexible tube called a catheter is put into a blood vessel in your leg and threaded to your heart.
 The tube is then put through the wall that separates your right and left atria (the two upper chambers of your heart).
 This wall is called the septum.

 A tiny balloon on the tip of the tube is inflated to create an opening between the atria.
 This procedure relieves the pressure in the right atria and increases blood flow.
-Atrial septostomy is rarely done in the United States.
+Atrial Septostomy is rarely performed in the United States.

-A heart–lung transplant is surgery in which both the heart and lung are replaced with healthy organs from a deceased donor.
+A heart-lung transplant is a surgery in which both the heart and lungs are replaced with healthy organs from a deceased donor.

 Group 2 Pulmonary Hypertension

 Group 2 PH is caused by conditions that affect the left side of the heart, such as mitral valve disease.
 Treating these conditions also will help treat PH.
 Treatments may include lifestyle changes, medicines, and surgery.

 Group 3 Pulmonary Hypertension